 The black bean sweet potato bowl is topped off with spicy peppers and red onion and then drizzled with a cooling blend of yogurt, lime and cilantro.
 The flavors work well together, and I think I may have discovered a new favorite.
 From start to finish I think it took me about 30 minutes to prepare.

-Black Bean Sweet Potato Bowl with Cilantro Cream
+Black Bean Sweet Potato Bowl

 - 1/2 tsp garlic salt separated